rinagalperin/biomedical_nel/readme.md

    this step filtered **over 50%** of mismatches!

-   <b>Step 4 results in "baseline train/test sets", containing about 1,400/150 examples, respectively (changes each run)</b>
+   Step 4 results in <b>"baseline train/test sets"</b>, containing about 1,400/150 examples, respectively (changes each run)

  5) <u>**Data augmentation**</u><br>
  For the non-baseline model we expand the UMLS from the HRM to consider non-CUI terms and synthetically add them as examples for our BERT model (as described [here](#Problem-3-solution)).
 For each expanded term, we repeat steps 1 and 4.
- <br><b>Step 5 results in "expanded train/test sets", containing about 4,000/800 examples, respectively (changes each run)</b>
+ <br>Step 5 results in <b>"expanded train/test sets"</b>, containing about 4,000/800 examples, respectively (changes each run)

 ### Output
 Final data output can be found [here](training_data/output_data/training_data_4.json) (different outputs are created depending on the chosen window size).